 Well, the first movie was pretty awful, but I still found aspects of it moderately enjoyable.
 Unfortunately, this one felt a bit more over-the-top to me, and while I had occasional fun with Sharknado 2, overall, it was more of a cringe-worthy grind than anything.

 Ian Ziering plays his role so serious here that, somewhat paradoxically, he’s very hard to take serious.
 He can fly through a sharknado with a chainsaw and cut him up some sharks, though, so kudos there.
 His family, though, or more specifically, his sister’s family, were pretty much all useless.
-Courtney Baxter was sort of cute, but I didn’t know her name was ‘Mara’ until an hour and ten minutes in, so she certainly was important.
+Courtney Baxter was sort of cute, but I didn’t know her name was ‘Mara’ until an hour and ten minutes in, so she certainly wasn’t important.

 It was sort of funny to see Judd Hirsch pop up (I know him best from Numb3rs, a show I loved the hell out of), playing a taxi driver (which is a role he played in some 70’s show I’ve never seen).
 Hirsch is decently fun, but I sort of think they overused him without really expanding on his character.
 We know about as much about him at his last scene as we do his first, so the fact he appeared as much as he did felt sort of hollow.
 Also, Richard Kind (who I know from Gotham) appeared, which was almost welcomed, but then he hit a home run with a shark, and I can’t deal with that kind of descent into stupidity.